ezEngine/docs-src/pages/samples/pacman.md

 ## How to Run the Game

 To run this sample, you have to first compile the code for it.
-Go to *Editor > Open C++ Project*, click *Generate Solution*, then open the Visual Studio solution and compile the code.
+Select to *Project > C++ Project > Compile Plugin*.
+Make sure the compilation step succeeded.
+If it fails, select *Project > C++ Project > Setup C++ Plugin...* and make sure the solution can be generated successfully, then open the solution and make sure it compiles correctly.

 Afterwards [run the scene](../docs/editor/run-scene.md).
 For the best experience, use the *Export and Run* mode (**Ctrl+R**).